TheNorthJyde/RealmeyeSharp/README.md

 # RealmeyeSharp
-gets information on realmeye to string variable in c#
+Gets information on realmeye to string variable in c#

-use
+# Example
+Go to tester and look at the Program.cs

+How to use:
 Realm.GetUserSummary(string IGN)
 Realm.GetUserPetStats(String IGN)
 Realm.GetUserDescription(string IGN).